albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

 ## Introduction

-We must migrate an on premise microservice (mediation-service) that:
+We must migrate an on premise microservice (mediation-service) application that:

 - is implemented in Spring (living in Openshift).
 - reads: records from Kafka.